 Memory

-The memory data stream extends system/memory and adds linux-specific memory metrics, including Huge Pages and overall paging statistics.
+and adds Linux-specific memory metrics, including Huge Pages and overall paging statistics.

 Pageinfo

-The pageinfo data stream reports on paging statistics as found in /proc/pagetypeinfo
+data stream reports on paging statistics as found in /proc/pagetypeinfo

 .

 Reported metrics are broken down by page type: DMA, DMA32, Normal, and Highmem.
 These types are further broken down by order, which represents zones of 2^ORDER*PAGE_SIZE.
+These metrics are divided into two reporting types:

 This information can be used to determine memory fragmentation.
-The kernel buddy algorithim will always search for the smallest page order to allocate, and if none is available, a larger page order will be split into two "buddies."
+The kernel buddy algorithm will always search for the smallest page order to allocate, and if none is available, a larger page order will be split into two "buddies."
 When memory is freed, the kernel will attempt to merge the "buddies."
 If the only available pages are at lower orders, this indicates fragmentation, as buddy pages cannot be merged.

 Entropy

-This is the entropy data stream of the module system.
 It collects the amount of available entropy in bits.
-On kernel versions greater than 2.6, entropy will be out of a total pool size of 4096.
+On kernel versions greater than 2.6,

 Exported fields